THE HISTORY OF PET GROOMING

 Published here with the permission of the author.

-The Elizabethan era reveals some the earliest historical evidence of pet grooming activity.
+The Elizabethan era reveals some of the earliest historical evidence of pet grooming activity.
 While the method of grooming is unclear, the pets are clean and well-groomed.
 Perhaps groomers in the marketplace cleaned them.
 One such grooming lithograph shows a dog being sheared while sitting on a lady’s lap.
 Women shearing dogs is also the subject of etchings.

 In 17th century France, the poodle was the official dog at court.
 The era of King Louis XV of France reveals the first official records of dog grooming parlors.
 Rare books of the 19th century mention dog grooming in Europe.
 The Book of the Dog (Vero Shaw, 1879) refers to the existence of dog grooming in England.
-Specific grooming recommendations such as washing, grooming, and coat conditioning occur in Ashmont’s Kennel Secrets, (Boston, 1893).
+Specific grooming recommendations such as washing, grooming, and coat conditioning occur in Ashmont’s Kennel Secrets (Boston, 1893).
 Pet groomers have a historical record of which they can be proud.

 Over the years, attitudes have been changing toward many animals.
 Animals that provided carriage for thousands of years, such as horses, mules, and camels, are now replaced by advanced developments in transportation.
 Many of these animals have different uses presently and maintain a special relationship with man.
-However, none are move beloved as pets than dogs and cats.
-And what man loves, he care for and protects.
+However, none are more beloved as pets than dogs and cats.
+And what man loves, he cares for and protects.